 The Catholic religion is deeply enrooted into the customs and traditions of the Portuguese nation.
 That is our last reason to visit Portugal.
 The numerous monasteries, churches, and chapels are a testimony to times of indifference.
-You have to visit Fátima and Braga.
+You have to visit Fatima and Braga.

 Pilgrimage to the site goes on all year round.
 But the main pilgrimage festivals take place from May to October, on the 13th day of each month, on the anniversaries of the original appearances.

-Thousands of people gather on May 13th and October 13th to pray and witness processions of the statue of Our Lady of Fátima.
+Thousands of people gather on May 13th and October 13th to pray and witness processions of the statue of Our Lady of Fatima.
 Both during the day and at night, by the light of tens of thousands of candles.

-You have to visit Braga during the Easter season.
+You have to visit Braga during the Easter season!
 When the city organizes religious processions and re-enactments of the Passion of the Christ.
-That draw in legions of tourists, both from national and international backgrounds.
+That draws in legions of tourists, both from national and international backgrounds.